seL4/docs/Hardware/CEI_TK1_SOM/index.md

 # TK1 som

-The TK1-SOM from Colorado engineering is a small form-factor system based on the Nvidia Tegra K1.
+The TK1-SOM from Colorado engineering is a small form-factor system based on the NVIDIA Tegra K1.
 Details and ordering are at
 <https://tk1som.com/products/tk1-som>

 We have ported seL4 to this board.